HIPAA Compliant Healthcare App Development: 10 Most Critical Steps to Take

 • Builds trust in a particular healthcare vendor

-Examples of Healthcare Applications HIPAA Non-Compliance
+Examples of Healthcare Application HIPAA Non-Compliance

-How to Ensure Having HIPAA Compliant Healthcare App?
+How to Ensure HIPAA mHealth App Compliance?

-Physical and Technical Safeguarding for Healthcare Mobile Applications
+Safeguarding Healthcare Mobile Applications

-HIPAA Compliant Healthcare App Checklist
+HIPAA mHealth App Compliance Checklist

 1. Information access.
 Limit access to PHIs in the app.
 Only authorized parties should have access to patient data.
-Use two-factor authentication and bio-authentication for access control.
+Use two-factor authentication and bio authentication for access control.

 2. Patient data encryption.
 Encrypt all PHIs using AES 256-bit encryption and S/MIME